martinthomson/http-replay/draft-thomson-http-replay.md

 request, but these techniques can be difficult to deploy, and still leave some possibility of a successful attack.

+Note that this is different from automated or user-initiated retries; replays are under the control of an attacker, and are therefore malicious.

 To help mitigate the risk of replays in HTTP, this document gives an overview of techniques for controlling these risks.
 It also defines a mechanism that enables clients to communicate with origin servers about early data, to assure